Exterior view of Milan Cathedral from around 1830

 Description

-External view of the Milan Cathedral from around 1830 published by Zucoli.
+Exterior view of the Milan Cathedral from around 1830 published by Zucoli.
 A beautiful animated view of the Milan Cathedral, vintage aquatint with uniform coloration.

 Applied at four points on a contemporary paper medium.
 Presented in a passe-partout, in good condition.
 The frame in vintage style, veneered with cherry wood, with bronze rosettes in the corners.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.

 Empire-style furniture dates from the late 18th to early 19th century.
-Everything stems from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details